dgcloud/alfresco-group-member-control/README.md

 # alfresco-group-member-control
 Custom form control that allows you to select users only from a specific group

+The inspiration for this custom form control came from this post https://www.appnovation.com/blog/form-control-members-group

 **How to use the addon**

 In the sample configuration bellow, it's possible to see how to configure an assotiation to show only users from a specific group.